Author: Gloria Chao

 I picked up American Panda because I had heard a lot of positive feedback from Asian American book bloggers about how relatable it was and how stinking cute the cover was.
 Even though the synopsis sums up the book pretty well, I was still pleasantly surprised by what I got reading the book.
 It was a very fast read for me and I had a hard time putting it down, finishing the book in just two sittings.

-The book follows Mei, a first generation Asian American struggling with the cultural clash that comes with having a traditional Taiwanese family.
-While I can’t speak personally on the authenticity of the Taiwanese American experience, I can say that I was able to relate to this book on a level I didn’t expect being a mixed race Filipino American.
-Mei is a well developed character—she’s smart, struggles with anxiety and germaphobia, her own interests, and strong opinions.
+The book follows Mei, a first-generation Asian American struggling with the cultural clash that comes with having a traditional Taiwanese family.
+While I can’t speak personally on the authenticity of the Taiwanese American experience, I can say that I was able to relate to this book on a level I didn’t expect as a mixed-race Filipino American.
+Mei is a well-developed character—she’s smart, struggles with anxiety and germaphobia, her own interests, and strong opinions.
 She tries her hardest to appease her family while still living out her dreams.
 She is under constant pressure from her family to be the perfect daughter and struggles with the crushing guilt that comes with suppressing her inner desires in order to stay in the family.